 Any member of the Hunter College community who experiences discrimination or harassment should immediately report the incident to the Office of Diversity and Compliance.
 In cases where an individual reports alleged discrimination or harassment to an administrator, faculty member, or staff member, the person receiving the complaint should contact the Office of Diversity and Compliance to review, investigate and resolve the complaint.

-Hunter College has a duty to respond to allegations of discrimination (including sexual harassment) and therefore cannot guarantee absolute confidentiality once allegations are disclosed to College officials.
+Hunter College has a duty to respond to allegations of discrimination (including sexual misconduct) and therefore cannot guarantee absolute confidentiality once allegations are disclosed to College officials.
 The confidentiality of information disclosed during the course of investigations or informal resolution efforts will be respected to the extent feasible and practical.
 This means that information about the complaint is shared only with those individuals within the Hunter College community who "need to know" in order to effectively investigate and/or resolve the complaint.
 Parties with a need to know may include witnesses or College officials who need to be informed of the complaint in order to cooperate with an investigation or to implement resolution.
 These parties will be advised that they should keep the information confidential in the best interests of all parties.

 Retaliation is defined as an adverse action in employment, academic activities or College sponsored programs, taken against any individual who, reasonably and in good faith, files a complaint of discrimination (formal or informal), participates in the investigation or resolution of a complaint of discrimination, or otherwise demonstrates opposition to a discriminatory employment, academic or program policy or practice.
 Retaliation is prohibited under City University of New York policy and by state and federal law.
 Retaliation is considered a separate offense from the original complaint, regardless of the outcome of the original complaint.
 Anyone who believes they have experienced retaliation should promptly contact the Office of Diversity and Compliance.